yaleman/ocsf-rs/README.md

 Rust hooks to do [OCSF](https://ocsf.io) format read and writing.

-It's very very very very very early stages, don't try and use it yet 😇
+It's very very very very very early stages, please don't try and use it yet for production 😇

 ## Crates